 Waiver services may be directed by a non-legal representative freely chosen by an adult participant.
 Specify the policies that apply regarding the direction of waiver services by participant-appointed representatives, including safeguards to ensure that the representative functions in the best interest of the participant:

 A representative may be selected by the client to assist in directing care if the participant is not able to do so independently.
+The representative may split or share responsibilities with the member to assist in hiring and ongoing tasks.
 The representative may be a legal guardian, family member or friend.
 The representative is freely chosen by the client and must demonstrate a strong personal commitment to assuming the rights, risks and responsibilities of directing the participant's care, and is able to verbalize knowledge of his/her preferences.
 The representative must meet the same eligibility criteria required to enroll in the CD-PSS option as the client.